 |Secondary factors||Internal State Awareness, Self-reflectiveness, Mindfulness, Autonomy, Personal Growth, Positive Relations with Others, Purpose in Life, Verbal Expression, Openness Towards New Experiences|

-Between 2007 and 2013, the specific methodological objectives were: (1) finding an adequate response scale that would serve the purpose of the inventory; (2) framing the conscious traits resulting from operationalization of the concept in such a way that the test applicants could easily understand them and the resulting data would be usable for statistical analyses.
+Between 2007 and 2013, the specific methodological objectives were: (1) finding an adequate response scale that would serve the purpose of the inventory; (2) framing the conscious traits resulting from the operationalization of the concept in such a way that the test applicants could easily understand them and the resulting data would be usable for statistical analyses.

 The first version of the CQ-i (2008) had a five-level Likert scale using agreement-disagreement.
 After consultations with various experts and several studies on a large population (Brazdau, 2011) we decided to change the Likert scale agreement types to frequency types, and to modify it from five levels to six levels.
 After this modification, the reliability of the CQ-i improved significantly.
-An important result from these studies was a change in the style of the questions.
-Behavioural-type items behaved statistically better than other types (e.g., attitudinal-types), and so all the items were designed starting from behaviours that are relevant to conscious experience.
+An important result of these studies was a change in the style of the questions.
+Behavioral-type items behaved statistically better than other types (e.g., attitudinal-types), and so all the items were designed starting from behaviors that are relevant to conscious experience.

-Between 2009 and 2013, a series of consultations with experts were conducted and an extended literature research was undertaken.
+Between 2009 and 2013, a series of consultations with experts were conducted and extended literature research was undertaken.
 A qualitative study was developed using the cognitive interviewing approach (Brazdau et al., 2013).
 A study of the difficulty of the items for adolescents revealed that the structure of the items was easy to understand by adolescents (Brazdau, Sharma, & Ahuja, 2014).

 Other exploratory studies were developed during this stage: ‘In search of conscious leadership: a qualitative study of postsecondary educational leadership practices’ (Jones, 2012); ‘Leadership approach in relation to level of consciousness: a correlational analysis’ (Chauhan, Sharma, & Satsangee, 2013); ‘A correlational analysis of physical, mental, emotional, spiritual, social and self-consciousness’ (Ahuja, 2014); ‘Measuring Consciousness Quotient – a study of its influence on employee’s work performance and organizational outcomes’ (Aggarwal, 2013).
 The relation between CQ and students’ academic performance was explored (Brazdau & Mihai, 2011).